My Love: Essential Collection: Commercial reception

 My Love: Essential Collection debuted at number eight on the US Billboard 200, becoming Dion's eleventh top ten album on the chart, with first week sales of 57,000 copies.
 On the Canadian Albums Chart, My Love: Essential Collection debuted at number two, with sales of 17,700 copies, and the following week, the album dropped to number three, selling another 11,000 copies.
-By its third week on the chart, My Love: Essential Collection sank another three spots to number six, and by January 2009, was certified double-Platinum by CRIA, denoting shipments of 160,000 copies.
+By its third week on the chart, My Love: Essential Collection sank another three spots to number six, and by January 2009, was certified double-platinum by CRIA, denoting shipments of 160,000 copies.

-In the United Kingdom, the album debuted at number five, selling 42,411 copies and was certified four-times Platinum for sales of over 1,200,000 units.
-In Ireland, it peaked at number one and was certified double-Platinum in 2008.
-My Love: Essential Collection proved to be very popular in these two countries, as it re-entered the charts many times over the years, spending 288 weeks (over five years) on the chart in Ireland.
+In the United Kingdom, the album debuted at number five, selling 42,411 copies and was certified four-times platinum for sales of over 1,200,000 units.
+In Ireland, it peaked at number one and was certified double-platinum in 2008.
+My Love: Essential Collection proved to be very popular in these two countries, as it re-entered the charts many times over the years, spending 300 weeks on the chart in Ireland.

 It debuted at number one in France and the Netherlands, occupying the top for two weeks in both countries.
 My Love: Essential Collection also topped the chart in Belgium Flanders and peaked inside the top ten in many European countries, reaching number six on the European Top 100 Albums.
-The album also peaked inside top ten in New Zealand and Mexico, and was also certified Platinum in Belgium, Gold in Mexico, Finland, New Zealand and Hungary.
+The album also peaked inside top ten in New Zealand and Mexico, and was also certified platinum in Belgium, gold in Mexico, Finland, New Zealand and Hungary.
 Worldwide, it became the forty-second best selling album of 2008, according to the IFPI.
-In addition, Sony Music released The Essential in 2011, with the same track listing, which was certified Silver by the BPI in the UK as a standalone album.
+In addition, Sony Music released The Essential in 2011, with the same track listing, which was certified silver by the BPI in the UK as a standalone album.